Chart Color Schemes

 Christies Beach hosts an older demographic, ranking in the top quartile nationwide

 Christies Beach has a median age of 42, which is slightly higher than Greater Adelaide's figure of 39 and notably higher than the national average of 38.
-The age group of 55-64 years old comprises 12.5% of Christies Beach's population, compared to Greater Adelaide's figure, while the 5-14 age group makes up 10.2%.
-Post the 2021 Census, the 35 to 44 age group has increased from 12.3% to 13.8%, whereas the 45 to 54 cohort has decreased from 13.2% to 11.9%.
-By 2041, Christies Beach's age profile is projected to change significantly.
-Notably, the 45 to 54 age group is expected to grow by 20%, adding 284 people to reach a total of 1,675 from the current 1,390.
-The 55 to 64 age group is forecasted to grow more modestly at 5%, with an increase of 77 residents.
+The age group of 55-64 years old comprises 12.5% of Christies Beach's population, outpacing Greater Adelaide's percentage.
+Conversely, the 5-14 age cohort makes up only 10.2%.
+According to the 2021 Census, the 35-44 age group has increased from 12.3% to 13.8%, while the 45-54 cohort has decreased from 13.2% to 11.9%.
+By 2041, demographic projections indicate significant changes in Christies Beach's age profile.
+The 45-54 group is expected to grow by 20%, adding 284 people and reaching a total of 1,675 residents from the previous count of 1,390.
+Meanwhile, the 55-64 group is projected to grow by 5%, with an increase of 77 residents.